Contents

 Tips For Enjoying Prague In Snow

-Another reason for rising early is that if there has just been a dusting – a centimetre or two – chances are it will melt away, even from the rooftops, by late morning
+Another reason for rising early is that if there has just been a dusting – a centimetre or two – chances are it will melt away, even from the rooftops, by late morning.

-Among these, seek out some of the best towers in Prague – the Powder Tower, Old Town Hall Tower, Old Town Bridge Tower and Lesser Town Bridge Tower – are likeliest to offer the best views
+Among these, seek out some of the best towers in Prague – the Powder Tower, Old Town Hall Tower, Old Town Bridge Tower and Lesser Town Bridge Tower – are likeliest to offer the best views.

-Where To See Prague With Snow
+Where To See Prague In Snow

 The Charles Bridge and Old Town Square are an absolute must, but these are likely to be cleared (at least partially) of snow early in the day, and they are where many others will be heading too.

 If you’re up and about early, Charles Bridge is gorgeous in the snow, with the statues still coated in snow at first light.
-The stunning Prague architecture at either end of the Bridge, with its magnificent lookout towers, is another compelling reason to visit, and you also get views over Kampa Island and up to Prague Castle.
+The stunning Prague architecture at either end of the Bridge, with its magnificent lookout towers, is another compelling reason to visit.
+And you also get views over Kampa Island and up to Prague Castle.

 The streets of Mala Strana are another happy hunting ground if you’re seeking out snowy Prague scenes.
 Streets like Hrozovna (off Na Kampe on Kampa Island) are wonderful, with the snow sticking to the cobblestones and centuries-old roof tiles.